I was 18 when I first fell victim to identity theft. The year was 2010, and times were much simpler then...

 Electronic pickpocketing is an alarming new trend that seems to be most prevalent in busier cities.
 Hackers can walk around any densely populated area with a concealed RFID reader and scan debit and credit card information of unwitting passersby.
 They can then use this information to create a clone debit card that can be used online, in stores, and even at ATMs.
 To protect yourself, purchase a wallet or card sleeve with an RFID shield.
 For those of you that like a good DIY project, you can make your own with a few common household materials.

 “Skimmers” are devices placed over card readers on ATMs that scan the information from your debit card's magnetic strip and store it for later use.
 Some hackers will install small cameras over the keypad to steal the cards PIN codes, and other, more advanced hackers, will install a fake keypad over the existing one that directly captures PINs.
 ATMs in more remote locations are more likely to be targeted by hackers.
 If you see a card reader that looks suspicious, a quick jiggle of the card reader can tell you if it's been tampered-with.
 When in doubt, it's better to be safe than sorry and seek out a different ATM, preferably one inside a bank, grocery store, or restaurant.
 Be sure to report any suspicious looking ATMs as well to help protect others.

 Here at ChatBeacon, we take security extremely seriously.
 That's why we utilize enhanced, state-of-the-art security encryption and filters in all of our products.
 You and your customers can rest assured that personal information will never get into the wrong hands.

-For more information on our product or features, visit our product pages or start a chat with us!
+For more information on our product or features, visit our Tour Page or start a chat with us!